What is STS Service?

 Completing your Application

-Individuals interested in applying for STS can receive an application via mail, fax, or online.
-To receive an application via mail or fax, contact STS at 704-336-2637 or download your application &instructions.
+Individuals interested in applying for STS can receive an application via mail, fax, or completed online.
+To receive an application via mail or fax, contact STS at 704.336.2637 and select option 3 or visit

 Special Transportation Services